adobe/adobe-commerce-samples/sample-extension/README.md

-# SampleExtension
+# Sample Extension

-Welcome to my Adobe I/O Application!
+The sample extension is an App Builder application that helps you start with Out-of-Process extensibility for Adobe Commerce.

+## Prerequisites

+- Have the Adobe AIO CLI installed.
+- Have an App Builder project created in your IMS organization.

 ## Setup

-- Run `npm install`
+- Run `npm install`.
-- Populate the `.env` file in the project root and fill it as shown [below](#env)
+- Run `aio console where` to check if the right project and workspace are selected.
+If not, you can run `aio console project select` and `aio console workspace select`.
+- Run `aio app use` to create and populate `.env` and `.aio` files.
+Make sure you defined your OAuth credentials in the project first and added the I/O Management API to the workspace.
+- Run `aio app build`.

 ## Local Dev

-- `aio app run` to start your local Dev server
+- `aio app run` to start your local Dev server.
-- App will run on `localhost:9080` by default
+- App will run on `localhost:9080` by default.

-By default the UI will be served locally but actions will be deployed and served from Adobe I/O Runtime.
+By default, the UI will be served locally but actions will be deployed and served from Adobe I/O Runtime.
 To start a local serverless stack and also run your actions locally use the `aio app run --local` option.

 ## Test & Coverage

-- Run `aio app test` to run unit tests for ui and actions
+- Run `aio app test` to run unit tests for ui and actions.
-- Run `aio app test --e2e` to run e2e tests
+- Run `aio app test --e2e` to run e2e tests.

 ## Deploy & Cleanup